 Contractor shall collect and annually report to Covered California, for each QHP Product Type, its Health Care Effectiveness Data and Information Set (HEDIS), Consumer Assessment of Health Care Providers and Systems (CAHPS) data, and other performance data (numerators, denominators, and rates) as required for the federal Quality Rating System and as outlined in Attachments 7 (“Quality, Network Management and Delivery System Standards”) and 14 (“Performance Measurement Standards”) of this Agreement.

-4.6 Quality Improvement Strategy

-Contractor shall annually report to Covered California its Quality Improvement Strategy as part of the Application for Certification.

-4.7 Data Submission Requirements
+4.6 Data Submission Requirements

 Contractor shall provide to Covered California information regarding Contractor’s membership through Covered California in a manner consistent with applicable federal and California State law, as well as the terms and conditions of this Agreement as detailed in Attachment 7, Article 15, Section 15.01 Data Submission .